 DATA CENTER CERTIFICATIONS

 Data center certifications enable data centers to keep up with the quick and ever changing trends in technology.
 As new or innovative technology enters the market, new legislation, codes of conduct, and more competition urges data center owners and operators to make sure they have an in compliance data center.

 What Are the Best Data Center Certification Standards?

 This system was established to secure the transfer and storage of Protected Health Information (PHI) of patients.
 Our data center are in compliance with all 19 HIPAA standards, meaning all server hosted are secure enough to store PHI which is important for those working within the healthcare industry.
 (Read more)

-PCI DSSColocation America Data Centers are PCI compliant and offer your business trusted and secure support for all credit card transactions processed on line.
+Colocation America Data Centers are PCI compliant and offer your business trusted and secure support for all credit card transactions processed on line.
 PCI DSS standards were created in 2004 to curb high-profile security breaches by the founding brands of the PCI Security Standards Council.
 Those brands included the following: American Express, Discover Financial Services, JCB International, MasterCard Worldwide and Visa Inc. International.